Fitch Affirms Norway at 'AAA'; Outlook Stable

 first two of

-these risk factors, it would be insufficient to pay for the cost
+these risk factors, but it would be insufficient to pay for the

 KEY ASSUMPTIONS